pingcap/docs-cn/clinic/clinic-user-guide-for-tiup.md

 ---
-title: Use PingCAP Clinic
+title: Troubleshoot TiDB Cluster Using PingCAP Clinic
 summary: Learn how to use the PingCAP Clinic Diagnostic Service to troubleshoot cluster problems remotely and perform a quick check of the cluster status on a cluster deployed using TiUP.
 ---

-# Use PingCAP Clinic
+# Troubleshoot TiDB Cluster Using PingCAP Clinic

 For TiDB clusters and DM clusters deployed using TiUP, you can use PingCAP Clinic Diagnostic Service (PingCAP Clinic) to troubleshoot cluster problems remotely and perform a quick check on cluster status locally using Diag client (Diag) and [Clinic Server China](https://clinic.pingcap.com.cn) (Clinic Server).
 For details about Diag and Clinic Server, see [PingCAP Clinic components](/clinic/clinic-introduction.md).